bluesky/bluesky/doc/source/api_changes.rst

 * The :class:`bluesky.callbacks.zmq.Publisher` accepts an optional RunEngine instance, which the Publisher subscribes to automatically.
-This parameter has been deprecated; users are now encouraged to subscribe the publisher the RunEngine manually, in the normal way (``RE.subscribe(publisher)``).
+This parameter has been deprecated; users are now encouraged to subscribe the publisher to the RunEngine manually, in the normal way (``RE.subscribe(publisher)``).
 The parameter may be removed in a future release of bluesky.